Snowdon Masters Scholarships

-The scholarship is open to national and international disabled students with the ability to create change and influence others.
-This could include excellence within a chosen field of study, or the ability to demonstrate leadership through work place or extracurricular activities.
+The scholarship is open to national and international disabled students with the ability to create change, including excellence within a chosen field of study, or the ability to demonstrate leadership through work place or extracurricular activities.

-Genuine leaders often take unique career paths - this scholarship is targeted to both students who have recently competed an undergraduate course, and those wishing to return to return to study from the workplace or following a career break.
+We know that leaders often take unique career paths - this scholarship is targeted to both students who have recently competed an undergraduate course, and those returning to study from the workplace or following a career break.